UCAR-SEA/SEA-ISS-2025-Improved-Accessibility-and-Community-Knowledge-of-Lidar-and-Radar-Data-Analysis/notebooks/section2_methods.md

 Aside from the initial deployment, Jetstream-Kubespray can also be used to destroy and "scale" the cluster.
 In this context, scaling refers to the addition or removal of nodes from the cluster.
-It is noted, however, that both the initial deployment and the scaling of the cluster can be a time consuming task, with large scaling procedures of multiple nodes taking an hour or more to run to completion.
+It is noted, however, that both the initial deployment and the scaling of the cluster can be a time-consuming task, with large scaling procedures of multiple nodes taking an hour or more to run to completion.